While some people accidentally gain weight on a vegan diet, more often than not it’s a challenge.

 First, a compilation of the 8 best vegan bulking recipes.

 Second, which is even more useful, is a collection of 150 high protein vegan recipes.
 Not all of these are high in calories per serving, but many are.
+The same goes for my collection of vegan seitan recipes.

 Click the “calorie” header in the table to sort by calories per serving, and you should be able to find several recipes you’re interested in making.